jonegil/gui-with-gio/teleprompter/04_event_area.md

 Thank you so much, and well done my friend!
 High fives, fist bumps, back slaps and cheers all around.
 Thanks a lot for staying together on this tour of Gio's event handling.
 We've covered a lot of ground, but also built a really nifty little app that scales, scrolls, zooms and moves, all at the will of our fingertips.
 That's pretty neat.

-Was this useful, please **star** the repo on Github, or even better, drop me a line.
+If this was useful, please **star** the repo on Github, or even better, drop me a line.
 I really love hearing what people build with Gio.

 Thanks and all the best!